Departmental Graduate Courses

 Special Topics courses

 - IBIO*6000 Special Topics in Ecology and Behaviour [0.50] - Winter 2018 by Dr. Griswold and will review and introduce basic methods used in theoretical biology, including calculus, differential equations, linear algebra and probability theory.
-Students will also gain practical experience in symbolic and numeric computing using Scientific Python.
-Some introductory modeling in R will also be provided.
-Chapter 3.
+Students will gain practical experience using Scientific Python as a computer modelling platform.
+Some additional instruction will be given in R, except when functionallity of R becomes limited.

 'Special Topics' courses are taught by different faculty each year and the focus will vary from year to year.
 Each course offering will be identified as a section with its own title.
 This information will appear on your transcript, and this will allow students to participate in multiple offerings for these courses, since they will be identified as different sections, covering different course materials.
 Please contact the graduate secretary for information about which faculty are teaching these courses in a particular year.
 You may have to approach the assigned faculty to discuss what topics they will cover and how, to make your own plans.
 You can also take a look at previous course outlines.